Royal colonel

 These appointments are honorary and allow the holder to wear the regimental uniform with rank insignia of (full) colonel, regardless of their official rank.
 They are a ceremonial appointment designed to further strengthen the bond between the British Army and the Royal Family.

-The appointment of Royal Colonels is made by the King and is announced in a press release issued by Buckingham Palace.
+The appointment of Royal Colonels is made by the Sovereign and is announced in a press release issued by Buckingham Palace.